developersCradle/reactive-programming/Mastering Java Reactive Programming From Scratch/Section 02/README.md

 }
 ````

-- We get the answer with the folllowing:
+- We get the answer with the following:

 ````
 package org.java.reactive.sec02;